paperswithcode/releasing-research-code/README.md

-> 🧩A template README.md for code accompanying a Machine Learning paper
+> 📋A template README.md for code accompanying a Machine Learning paper

 # My owesome paper title

 This repository is the official implementation of [My owesome paper title](https://arxiv.org/abs/2030.12345).

-> 🧩Optional: include a graphic explaining your approach or main result.
+> 📋Optional: include a graphic explaining your approach or main result.

 ## Requirements